This post was most recently updated on August 7th, 2021

 While we are out enjoying the Summer, the last thing on your mind is going to be cutting and stacking firewood.

-All too often we only start thinking about it as the weather cools down, at which point it is too late to get it dry in time.
+All too often we only start thinking about it as the weather cools down, at which point it is too late to get your wood dry in time.

-The best time to cut and split your wood for next winter (or better yet the following year) is actually the Spring.
+The best time to cut and split your wet firewood for next winter (or better yet the following year) is actually the Spring.
 Spring time the weather is not too hot to be working doing physical labour and it allows plenty of drying time before Winter.

 Set a reminder on your phone every year to remind you to start thinking about cutting the firewood in Spring time before it gets too late.